kialoenn/COMP-2800-Team-BBY-25-NatureGO/Readme.md

 9. In order to run our App, go to your local repo and open commend terminal, and type ```node Server.js```.
    If there are some errors such as "Cannot find module 'ModuleName'", just type ```npm install ModuleName``` for example: ```npm install express``` or ```npm install firebase```
+10. After you run server.js, open your browser and type the url ```http://localhost:8000```, you will see the locally hosted App

 ## General Info
 We want to bring people’s attention to biodiversity in an interactive way so they can